rmgx68/plot/README.md

 b) Insert data incrementally, 1 instant (X axis) at a time.
 Whenever the displayed data falls outside the extents of the drawing area, the axii scales are recalculated, and the full data set is displayed.

 There is an inspection function on this class, that shows the values of the data series in response to a click on the drawing area.

+This class was initially on a public drive, but it is now on github, as only google was capable to find it :)